Before You Write a Custom Rule

 - Classic UI.
 In the top menu select Configuration, and then under Incoming Data select Log Mappings.

 New UI.
 In the top menu click Configuration, and then under Cloud SIEM Integrations select Log Mappings.
-You can also click the Go To... menu at the top of the screen and select Log Mappings. - You can use the filter area at the top of the Log Mappings page to search for a mapping by various options.
+You can also click the Go To... menu at the top of the screen and select Log Mappings. - You can use the filter area at the top of the Log Mappings tab to search for a mapping by various options.
 The screenshot below shows the results when we enter the filter

 Name matches wildcard pattern *4624

 .
 A mapping matches.
 For the mapping, you can see how many times it’s been used in the last 24 hrs and also over the last 7 days.
-Select the mapping. - Once you’ve opened the mapping, you’ll see the top of the page shows the Vendor, Product, and Event ID that is written to the Records produced by the mapping.
+Select the mapping. - Once you’ve opened the mapping, you’ll see the top of the page shows the Vendor, Product, and Event ID that is written to the records produced by the mapping.

 - The Fields section of the page shows how raw message fields are mapped to Cloud SIEM schema attributes.
 In this mapping,